 In 1979, Wham-O’s $50,000 Disc Golf Tournament was a significant turning point for disc golf.
 Held in Huntington Beach, California.
 The tournament was groundbreaking, first and foremost because of the cash involved, its massive payout right in the title, but also because the competitors had to qualify for an invitation.
 72 qualifying events were established around the country, bringing in the best disc golfers from across the United States.

 Ted Smethers took over the PDGA in 1982 to be run independently and to officiate the standard rules of play for the sport.

 Ultimate Frisbee History

 Like Tin Lid Golf, there are accounts of ultimate-like games being played with tin lids as early as the 1940s, much earlier than our recent Frisbee history records.
 Not hard to imagine since both disc golf and ultimate are cross-overs from very established ball sports.
-The only thing completely unique is the flying plastic disc, that fly’s much better than tin lids.
+The only thing completely unique is the flying plastic disc, that flies much better than a tin lid or balls.

 The history of ultimate was updated in 2003, after an interview with both Jared Kass and Joel Silver.